GIFT BOXES OF SCENTED FLOWERS • DIRECT TO ANY UK DOORSTEP

 St Martin's Daymark

 We were very intrigued by this new tec as we could see great benefits for extensive, conservation grazing.
 Especially in areas that are open to the public and have the added hazards of steep slopes and cliffs.
+If the location settings on your phone show you are on Scilly, you can view the current boundaries of the virtual field on the Nofence website.

 Of course we needed to be very confident that the technology would be fit for purpose.
 There would be no point in even considering such a major investment if the GPS signal wasn't totally reliable, the collars didn't hold their charge or they failed in Scilly's very damp climate.
 Luckily, the Isles of Scilly Wildlife Trust took the plunge first.
 We followed their experience of Nofence closely and when that seemed to be going well we requested a trial collar.